 The BBC is now saying that the “guideline is currently being revised”.
 Again, this is clearly a response to David Dimbleby's live faux pax (if that's what it was).
 However, perhaps I'm being cynical (probably not!) because a BBC spokesman has since said that “our policy has not changed as a result of the discussion on Question Time”.
 Yet the only defence of this seemingly revised position appears to be that the the previous guideline is “old”.

 All this basically means that if Mr Dimbleby hadn't read out the guideline on TV, things may well have carried on as before.
 In other words, the BBC would now still have a rule banning all depictions of Muhammed.
 The only difference would be is that many people would still not know about this ruling.

-Labour MPs and Leftists always seem to think that there's “a special case” to be made for suppressing freedom of speech (or print) when that speech is ideologically incorrect.
+Labour MPs and other leftwingers always seem to think that there's “a special case” to be made for suppressing freedom of speech (or print) when that speech is ideologically incorrect.
 And in our universities at present, for example, students and professors are finding good reasons (to them) for suppressing dissent almost every week.
 In other words, every silencing of political disagreement is a special case to the political censor or suppressor.

 |From the BBC News website.|

 This isn't a defence of Christianity.
 It isn't even an argument to say that Christianity is superior to Islam.
 I'm simply trying to highlight the BBC's blatant and gross double-standards.
 As everyone knows (including the BBC itself!), those double-standards are born of the BBC's sheer fear of Islamic violence, its political-correctness and its appeasement of noisy and violent Muslims.